 - Step 5 – Continue braiding until the entire row is done.
 Repeat this on a new section of hair.

 African Hair Braiding Costs

 Would you like to get an African hair braiding?
 If this is the hairstyle that you want to try then you can go to a salon.
 However, you can also find someone who will do it at your home.
 It will greatly depend on how thick your hair is and how small the braids are.
-The best way is to let a professional from an African hair braiding salon do it so as to avoid any mistakes.
 The price will also vary based on the type of hair braid that you want.
 For instance, box braids, cornrows, twist braids, Ghana braids, and others.
 It can range between $150 to $250.